case/evbogue.com/odyssey.md

 #### By Ev Bogue | February 2011 | PDF

 Following his success as an location independent internet superstar, Ev Bogue began to see the world in a strange new light.
 Unable to distinguish between reality and The Internet, he began to see cyborgs living amongst humans.
-In his a mind, there was suddenly a strong divide between those people who'd learned to integrate technology into their lives, and those who had not.
+In his mind, there was suddenly a strong divide between those people who'd learned to integrate technology into their lives, and those who had not.
 Crazy or brilliant?
 You decide.

 Original price: $30